|

 corporations have mastered the art of evading taxes by booking expenses

 in the US and profits in low-tax countries.
+As companies send off their

 corporate tax filings on the March 15th filing deadline, think about the